-COLUMN 1 COLUMN 2 COMPETENCE KNOWLEDGE AND SKILLS i operate machinery including pumps, piping systems, bilge and ballast Knowledge of procedures to follow for safe operation of machinery and of the bilge and ballast system as well as of correct waste disposal. systems; Ability to operate and control the machinery in the engine room following procedures.
+COLUMN 1 COLUMN 2 COMPETENCE KNOWLEDGE AND SKILLS 1. operate machinery including pumps, piping Knowledge of procedures to follow for safe operation of machinery and of the bilge and ballast system as well as of correct waste disposal. systems, bilge and ballast systems; Ability to operate and control the machinery in the engine room following procedures.
 Ability to explain safe function, operation and maintenance of the bilge and ballast system including: reporting incidents associated with transfer operations and ability to correctly measure and report tank levels.
 Ability to prepare and operate shut-off-operations of the engines after operation.
-5. Ability to operate pumping bilge, ballast and cargo pumping systems.
+Ability to operate pumping bilge, ballast and cargo pumping systems.
 Ability to explain the necessity to collect, store and deliver waste products in a correct and safe manner.
-7. Ability to use hydraulic and pneumatic systems.
-2. prepare, start, connect and change generators and control their systems and 1.
-Knowledge of the power installation.
-2. Ability to use switchboard. shore supply; 3.
+Ability to use hydraulic and pneumatic systems.
+2. prepare, start, connect and change generators and control their systems and shore supply; Knowledge of the power installation.
+Ability to use switchboard.
 Ability to use shore supply.
 3. use required tools and materials; Knowledge of characteristics and limitations of processes and materials and tools used for maintenance and repair of engines and equipment.
-2. Ability to apply safe working procedures.
+Ability to apply safe working procedures.
 4. perform the daily maintenance work on the main engines, auxiliary machinery, and control systems; Ability to maintain and to take care of the engine room, main engine, main machinery, auxiliary equipment and control systems.
 5. perform the daily maintenance work on machinery including pumps, piping systems, bilge- and ballast systems.
-Ability to maintain and to take care of pumps, piping systems, bilge- and ballast systems.
+Ability to maintain and to take care of pumps, piping systems, bilgeand ballast systems.